haoyiq114/AgentSafety/README.md

 - [EIA: Environmental Injection Attack on Generalist Web Agents for Privacy Leakage](https://arxiv.org/abs/2409.11295)
     - 🔑 Key: attack
     - 🤖 Agent Type: Web Agent
     - 📖 TLDR: This work conducts the first study on the privacy risks of generalist web agents in adversarial environments.
 It considers two adversarial targets: stealing users' specific PII or the entire user request.
 It proposes a novel attack method, termed Environmental Injection Attack (EIA).
-EIA injects malicious content designed to adapt well to environments where the agents operate and our work instantiates EIA specifically for privacy scenarios in web environments.
+EIA injects malicious content designed to adapt well to environments where the agents operate and this work instantiates EIA specifically for privacy scenarios in web environments.
     - 📅 Date: Oct 04, 2024

 - [AdvWeb: Controllable Black-box Attacks on VLM-powered Web Agents](https://arxiv.org/abs/2410.17401)